Angela-Marigi/advago/README.md

 # mazao

-This is a mobile application created using Java
+This is a mobile application created using Java.

 It has a LogIn and SignUp page